Rare Photos Of The Most Fascinating People Of Our Past

 Pink Floyd in the studio recording 'Dark Side of the Moon' - 1972.

-Model Candy Loving was Playboy's Playmate of the Month for January 1979.
+Model Candy Loving was Playmate of the Month for January 1979.

-Pictured here is the is Candy Loving, Playboy 's Playmate of the Month for the January 1979 issue, making her the 25th Anniversary Playmate.
-In 1978, Candy was a college student working in a dress shop and as a waitress, when she saw Playboy’s ad in the paper.
+Pictured here is the is Candy Loving, Playmate of the Month for the January 1979 issue, making her the 25th Anniversary Playmate.
+In 1978, Candy was a college student working in a dress shop and as a waitress, when she saw their ad in the paper.
 Her husband urged her to try out so she did and beat out more than 3,500 other models.
 Her natural beauty and girl-next-door looks were exactly what they were looking for.
-She was almost too perfect, seemingly fabricated by Playboy, but it really was all her.
+She was almost too perfect, seemingly fabricated by the magazine, but it really was all her.

 She gained considerable celebrity status after the shoot and pursued modeling and acting.
 By 1981 however, she realized Hollywood was not for her and went right back to college.
 She finished her bachelor's in journalism and then a masters in human relations.
 She continued fulfilling her publicity obligations for the magazine but eventually phased out of that lifestyle completely.